"knicker" meaning in English

 Etymology: From Dutch knikker.
 Etymology templates: {{der|en|nl|knikker}} Dutch knikker Head templates: {{en-noun}} knicker (plural knickers)

-1. (dated, dialect, UK, US) A small ball of clay, baked hard and oiled, used as a marble in games.
-Tags: UK, US, dated, dialectal
+1. (dated, dialect, UK, US) A kind of marble used in games, originally made of clay, baked hard and oiled.
+Tags: UK, US, dated, dialectal Synonyms: nicker

 The following are not (yet) sense-disambiguated